 Lead time is relative since there is no stated universal target for lead time.
 What lead time is too long?
 What lead time is too short?
 Can lead time be too short?
 The best we can say is that shorter is usually better than longer.
 When Boeing implemented a moving flow line around the turn of this century, lead times went from 22 days to 11 days.
 That’s great!
 But is an 11 day lead time good?
 I don’t know.
 Does the customer think it’s good?
 I don’t know.
 But I’m sure the customer would be happy if it was shorter.
 If I go to my bank and it takes 15 minutes to cash a check, do I think the lead time is good?
 No. What should the lead time be?
 I don’t know.
 But I want it to be shorter.
 That’s a relative judgement.

 So, the best I can do with a lead time metric is to set a goal of a certain percentage reduction from the existing lead time.
 My goal is a relative measure.
 Can I calculate a financial impact for my reduced lead time?
 Not really.
-I know I should get a positive benefit with respect to cost, quality and delivery but I can only guess at a financial quantification of that result.
+Not as a stand-alone metric.
+I know I should get a positive benefit with respect to cost, quality and delivery but, as a stand-alone metric, I can only guess at a financial quantification of that result.
 Do you think Upper Management or the accountants will pay any attention?
 Not likely.

 Value Stream Mapping is a tool we can use to better quantify lead time in absolute terms.
 If we map out all the process steps contained within a value stream system, and do it correctly, we will get a very good estimate of total lead time.
 But we also get something else.
 We can actually see the individual components that make up that total lead time.
 And we should also be able to measure or calculate the time consumed by each of these individual system components.
-The components are usually shown as individual process steps or groupings and any inventory waiting between steps, with shipment to the customer being the last step (remember that inventory consumes time – always and forever more).
+The components are usually shown as individual process steps or groupings and any inventory waiting between steps, with shipment to the customer being the last step (actually receiving payment from the customer is the last step, but that never shows up on the maps).
+(But remember, inventory consumes time – always and forever more).

 OK, now what?